 Criteria used to evaluate substances and ingredients include:

-- Substance cannot be produced from a natural source and there are no organic substitutes.
+- A substance cannot be produced from a natural source and there are no organic substitutes.

 - Substance’s manufacture, use, and disposal do not have adverse effects on the environment and are compatible with organic handling.